-Our tutorials have covered bending stresses and deflections in beams comprising a single structural member.
+Our tutorials so far have covered bending stresses and deflections in beams acting as a single homogeneous structural member.
 There is another structural element in engineering which has the same function as a beam but is made from individual members jointed at each end to form a frame, commonly known as a truss.

 Trusses are typically used in bridges, roofs, cranes and many other structures.